otgrkiss/vagrant-docker-haproxy-tls/docs/Tech-Paper.md

-# TechPaper - Extions of Securiy a Web Server
+# TechPaper - Extensions of Securing a Web Server

 This Techpaper gives a short overview of how to securely publish a webserver with 'state of the art' technologies in year 2019.

 The author Matthias is a trainee / apprentice in software developement and did a six week stay in the team for information security.
 This paper should seen as a documentation for a small technical demo Matthias built during this time in DEC 2019.

 The paper covers the following topics: